Margaret Pomeranz: With David Stratton

-Pomeranz was appointed producer for David Stratton's film presentations.
-Together with Stratton, she hosted the long-running SBS TV program The Movie Show from 30 October 1986 until 2004.
-From 1 July 2004 she appeared on the Australian Broadcasting Corporation (ABC) version of the program, At the Movies, again with Stratton, concluding on 9 December 2014.
+Pomeranz was appointed producer for David Stratton's film presentations, and, after being convinced by senior management and Stratton to take on a co-hosting role on The Movie Show as a short-term arrangement, continued in that role from its launch on 30 October 1986 until 2004.
+From 1 July 2004 she appeared on the ABC Television version of the program, At the Movies, again with Stratton, concluding on 9 December 2014.

 Two articles which analysed their reviews at SBS and ABC showed that Stratton was generally a slightly harsher critic than Pomeranz.
 At SBS, they both gave five stars to only four films: Evil Angels (1988), Return Home (1990), The Piano (1993), and Lantana (2001).
 At the ABC, they both gave five stars to only six films: Brokeback Mountain (2005), Good Night, and Good Luck (2005), No Country for Old Men (2007), Samson and Delilah (2009), A Separation (2011), and Amour (2012).
 They disagreed particularly on Romper Stomper (David refusing to rate it because of the racist violence in the film), The Castle (1997), Last Train to Freo (2006), Human Touch (2004), and Kenny (2006), with Stratton awarding fewer stars than Pomeranz on all but Human Touch.

 She has been described as "a great Ginger Rogers to David’s Fred Astaire (he gave her class, she gave him sex appeal, etc etc)."

+Watch on Censorship

+Pomeranz is also an anti-censorship campaigner.
+Watch on Censorship was created by a group of journalists, lawyers, and people working in film-related occupations, at a public meeting held at the Chauvel Cinema in Sydney in 1996, to counter what they saw as increasing tightening of the censorship of films and other media in Australia.
+It became an incorporated body, with the aim "to protect and promote the rights of adult Australians to freedom of speech and expression in all media".
+Pomeranz was for years chair and vice-chair of Watch on Censorship, before it disbanded in November 2012.

+She was a prominent attendee and was briefly detained by police at an attempted 2003 protest screening of the controversial film Ken Park, banned in Australia.
+She has been critical of the Australian Office of Film and Literature Classification (now the Australian Classification Board), the Australian censorship body, on a number of occasions.